raspberrypi/documentation/hardware/raspberrypi/usb/README.md

 The Pi 4 uses a different USB controller to drive its ports than previous models, one that supports USB 3.0.

-The USB controller present on previous models of Pi is still available, and it has moved to a single connection on the USB-C port.
+The USB controller present on previous models of Pi is still available, and it has moved to a single connection on the type C port.
 This controller is intended to be used in device mode on Pi 4, although it is possible to use it in host mode.
 It is disabled by default.

 ## Device mode support